Watch Steph Curry's Ridiculous Move During The Warriors-Pacers Game

 Read More

-Curry is closing in on the all-time three-point record, and if he nails seven three-pointers in the game he will be the all-time leader.
+Curry is closing in on the all-time three-point record, and if he had nailed seven three-pointers in the game he would have had the all-time record.

+Curry had 26 points and hit five three-pointers, so he is now just two away, and the Warriors play the New York Knicks at Madison Square Garden on Tuesday evening.

 Related stories on NBA basketball